Contact information update – March 2022:

 Self-directed learning is an important component of this program, aimed to prepare students for the rigours of the profession.
 Students are responsible for managing their learning strategies through self-directed work, including time and workload management, asking probing questions during tutorials, staying abreast of sector developments and charting their own intellectual exploration.

-While the program is designed for full-time learning, to prepare students for the CCIC’s mandatory Entry-to-Practice Exam, part-time options are available on a limited basis.
+While the program is designed for full-time learning, to prepare students for the CICC’s mandatory Entry-to-Practice Exam, part-time options are available on a limited basis.
 Part-time students have between 24 and 36 months to complete all program requirements.

 Please note that you must take ICL 810: Foundations of Canadian Immigration Law prior to other courses.
 Part-time students may take one or two courses per term.